Proce2/starship-pwsh-setup/README.md

 # PowerShell Setup Fix for VSCode Terminal Features Overridden by Starship

-This setup for PowerShell 7+ lets you use the Starship prompt in the VSCode terminal without breaking important features.
-It restores IntelliSense, command decorations, and GitHub Copilot prompt support, all part of VSCode’s Shell Integration.
+A PowerShell 7 configuration that preserves VSCode terminal features while using the [Starship prompt](https://starship.rs).
+These features include IntelliSense, command decorations, and GitHub Copilot prompt support.

 🔧 **Problem Overview**